not-special/team-docs/course-content/system-design/SYSTEM-DESIGN-NOTES-ONE-PAGER.md

 * **Two main components:** sidecars(proxy instances per service), and “control plane” to coord all sidecars
 * **Kafka** - dist. data streaming tech.
 Can publish, sub to, store, and process streams of records
 * **Materialize.io** - Service to keep results of complex queries highly available by incrementally updating them
+* **ORM** - Object Relational Mapping is a technique that creates a translation layer between Object-Oriented Programming and relational databases. (frameworks: ActiveRecords, Hibernate)